btomasmaiochi/btomasmaiochi/README.md

 ### Hi everyone!
 I'm Bruna Tomás Maiochi 💜
 #### 🖥️ Frontend Developer
 #### 💟 Passionate about learning new technologies
-#### "Love what you do and do what you love.
-Doing something new and different requires a level of drive and passion that is really hard to fake.
-When your heart is behind what you are doing, so much is possible.” - Tracy Sun

 <img align="right" alt="Bru-gif" src="https://i.picasion.com/pic91/5048e3fe24e89bf5a7a43f2c55ec244a.gif">